vectra-ai-research/pyspark-style-guide/README.md

 # PySpark Style Guide

-This document is a work in progress.
+This document is an evolving guide.

 ### Import pyspark functions, types, and window narrowly and with consistent aliases
 ```python